-- Increase knowledge and skills for GPs and practice nurses in managing patients with issues with alcohol and other drugs through Continuing Professional Development and education programs
+- Increasing knowledge and skills for general practitioners and practice nurses in managing patients with issues with alcohol and other drugs through continuing professional development and education programs

-- Development of specific HealthPathways for the treatment and referral of patients with alcohol and other drug issues
+- Developing HealthPathways for treating and referring patients with alcohol and other drug issues

 - Promoting pharmacotherapy programs.

 As part of WVPHN’s commitment to supporting the delivery of patient-focused health services across our region, we are currently undertaking a far-reaching process to redesign services we commission including alcohol and other drug support services.
 We are working with our communities to develop new and innovative ideas to target health services to the people who most need them.

 During July and August 2021, health providers and other interested members of the community have opportunity to contribute to the redesign of the alcohol and other drugs support programs commissioned by WVPHN.